arraypress/Applytics/README.md

 - `qualifier`: Optional sub-type or specific instance (e.g., "home", "premium_plan")
 - `value`: Numeric value associated with the event (default: 1)
 - `category`: Organizational group (e.g., "engagement", "revenue")
+- `country`: Country code (automatically detected or can be provided)
+- `timestamp`: When the event occurred (defaults to current time)

 When an event is tracked, it creates or updates a corresponding stat with the key format `event_type.qualifier`.